GO subsets

 • The files available below for download are generated by script from that file.

-• GO subsets (slims) are available in OBO.
-OWL as as well as JSON; JSON files should be loaded with ontobio, although they can be opened with any text editor.
+• GO subsets are available in OBO, OWL as as well as JSON formats.

 Subset name Maintainer File name OBO format OWL format json format tsv format